-The Receiver proposes the following method to distribute the Disgorgement Funds to the Remaining Failed Investment claimants in proposed Class 7 pursuant to the Schedule
+The Receiver proposes the following method to distribute the Disgorgement Funds to the Remaining Failed Investment claimants in proposed Class 7 pursuant to the Schedule attached as Exhibit "14."

-While many of the investors in Class 7 are the same investors in Class 4, the Receiver does not believe it is appropriate to include the deficiency claims of Class 7 in the global deficiency analysis prepared by the Receiver for purposes of calculating the Class 4 investors' Class 5 deficiency claims.
-The Receiver has calculated that the total deficiency claims for the Class 4 investors after inclusion of the proposed distributions set forth in this Motion as well as the anticipated distributions to be made to Addepar, Evernote, and Lookout investors that will total approximately \$1,215,529.
-On the other hand, if the Failed Investment claims are included in the analysis, the total deficiency claims will be approximately \$3,156,081.
+While many of the investors in Class 7 are the same investors in Class 4, the Receiver does not believe it is appropriate to include the deficiency claims of Class 7 in the global as the anticipated distributions to be made to Addepar, Evernote, and Lookout investors that will total approximately \$1,679,000.
+On the other hand, if the Failed Investment claims are included in the analysis, the total deficiency claims will be approximately \$3,050,000.